-In an increasingly digitalized world, the printing industry has been in a constant state of flux, but that doesn’t mean you should abandon direct mail as a core feature of your marketing campaign.
-In fact, the opposite may be true – since most businesses spend the majority of their marketing budget on digital components, you can buck the trend by producing printed content that enables you to stand out in the eye of the consumer.
+In an increasingly digital world, the printing industry has been in a constant state of flux, but that doesn’t mean you should abandon direct mail as a core feature of your marketing campaign.
+In fact, the opposite is true – since most businesses spend the majority of their marketing budget on digital components, you can buck the trend by producing printed content that enables you to stand out in the eye of the consumer.

 1. Understand your audience

 Business 2 Community contributor Mike Ryan pointed out that most businesses have a wide variety of clients, many of whom have differing interests and values.
 For this reason, it is important to identify the audience you are targeting.
-Appealing to specific interests that current or potential clients can identify with is a good way to build positive relationships, which is an integral component to marketing according to Tinz.
-Personalization is everything when it comes to direct mail, and Tinz said companies should distribute content based on various demographic factors – age, location, etc. – and purchase patterns.
+Personalization is everything when it comes to direct mail, so businesses should aim to target consumers based on all demographic information available – including age, income, gender, housing type and more.

 2. Make sure your team is working together